-3.62 REASONABLE APPRAISER:
+3.64 REASONABLE APPRAISER:

-A Member providing Professional Services within an acceptable standard of care and based on rational assumptions. [see, 4.2.5, 7.1.2, 9.8]
+A Member providing Professional Services within an acceptable standard of care and based on rational assumptions. [see, 4.2.5, 7.1.2, 9.9]

-Note: For the purposes of CUSPAP and the Professional Liability Insurance Program, the term "appraiser", when employed or referenced outside of the Real Property Appraisal Standard and the Machinery and Equipment Appraisal Standard, is deemed to be generic and synonymous to "AIC Member", "the Member", "the practitioner", "the reviewer" (under the Review Standard), "the consultant" (under the Consulting Standard), "the reserve fund planner" (under the Reserve Planning Standard) and "the assessor" (under the Mass Appraisal Standard).
+Note: For the purposes of CUSPAP and the Professional Liability Insurance Program, the term "appraiser", when employed or referenced outside of the Real Property Appraisal Standard and the Machinery and Equipment Appraisal Standard, is deemed to be generic and synonymous to "AIC Member", "the Member", "the practitioner", "the reviewer" (under the Review Standard), "the consultant" (under the Consulting Standard), "the reserve fund planner" (under the Reserve Fund Study Standard) and "the assessor" (under the Mass Appraisal Standard).

-3.63 RECERTIFICATION OF VALUE:
+3.65 RECERTIFICATION OF VALUE:

-An inspection performed to confirm whether the Hypothetical Conditions applied in a Report have occurred as assumed. [see 7.10.3]
+An inspection performed to confirm whether the Hypothetical Conditions applied in a Report have occurred as assumed. [see 7.10.2.iv]

-3.64 REPORT:
+3.66 REPORT:

-Any communication, written or oral, of a Professional Service that is transmitted to a Client or Intended User as a result of an Assignment. [see 7.1]
+Any communication, written or oral, of a Professional Service that is transmitted to an Authorized Client or Authorized User as a result of an Assignment. [see 7.1]

-Note: Report types may include form reports, concise narrative reports, or comprehensive reports in complete or draft form.
-A "letter of opinion" is not an acceptable report type.
+Note: Report types may include form reports, concise reports, or comprehensive reports in complete or draft form.
+A "letter of opinion" is not an acceptable report type. [see 7.5.3]

-3.65 RESERVE FUND STUDY:
+3.67 RESERVE FUND STUDY:

-A budget planning tool that identifies the current status of a Reserve Fund and a Funding Plan to offset the anticipated expenditures for the major repairs and replacement of components, elements or assets, for which a corporation or association is responsible.
+A budget planning tool that identifies the current status of a Reserve Fund and a Funding Plan to offset the anticipated expenditures for the major repairs and replacement of components, elements, or assets, for which a corporation or association is responsible.

-The Reserve Fund Study consists of two parts: the Physical Analysis and the Financial Analysis.
+The Reserve Fund Study consists of two parts: The Physical Analysis and the Financial Analysis.